+Table 1.4: Advantages and disadvantages of interpreters

 Debugger

 A debugger is a crucial software tool designed to help developers diagnose and fix issues within their code.
 By providing a controlled environment for program execution, debuggers enable developers to inspect the flow of the program, examine variable states, and understand how different components interact.
 This level of insight is vital for identifying and resolving bugs, optimizing performance, and ensuring that software behaves as intended.
 With features like breakpoints, step execution, and variable inspection, debuggers make it easier to pinpoint where things might be going wrong.
 The debugging process is an essential aspect of software development, as it helps ensure the reliability and efficiency of applications.
-By allowing developers to analyze code behavior in real time, debuggers significantly reduce the time and cost associated with fixing defects.
+By allowing developers to analyze code behavior in real-time, debuggers significantly reduce the time and cost associated with fixing defects.
 They facilitate a deeper understanding of program logic and data flow, empowering developers to create high-quality software.
 With various types of debuggers available, including source-level and integrated debuggers within IDEs, developers have the tools they need to effectively troubleshoot and enhance their code.

-Functions of a debugger:
+Functions of a debugger

+The functions of a debugger are as follows:

 Breakpoints: Debuggers allow developers to set breakpoints in the code, which are specific points where the execution will pause.
 This enables developers to inspect the state of the program at critical moments and determine if the code is behaving as expected.